jannicz/property-4-json/README.md

 * start at higher property numbers, i.e. 100, 101 etc.
 * deeper nesting levels at which the parameter should be applied
-* pass one one filename instead of a file pattern
+* pass one filename instead of a file pattern

 # Contributing